What Does Your Child’s Body Temperature Indicate About His or Her Health?

 Q: Baby has fever after vaccination - is it normal?

-A: YES, completely normal!
+A: YES, this is a common and expected reaction.
 Vaccine fever usually appears within 24-48 hours and lasts 1-2 days.
 Give Calpol if baby seems uncomfortable.
-Only worry if fever exceeds 104°F or lasts beyond 3 days.
+Consult your pediatrician if fever exceeds 104°F, lasts beyond 3 days, or your baby is under 3 months and develops any fever (100.4°F/38°C or higher) - that always needs same-day medical review.

 Q: Fever 102°F - what to do at home?